 1-What are the functional orthodontics appliances?

-The functional orthodontics appliances like Twin Block are used as a way to fix the jaw abnormality whose lower jaw is backwards and growing simultaneously.
+The functional orthodontics appliances are used as a way to fix the jaw abnormality whose lower jaw is backwards and growing simultaneously.
 These appliances may be fixed or removable.

 2-What is an activator in orthodontics?